yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This script works with any pure mage type character.
 This is great for low-level spellcasters or a spellcaster that you are dualling into.
 This script will cast pre-buff spells when the "D" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
 Please note: this script will not cast offensive spells at the enemy.
 Only defensive/protective spells are used.
 The script will keep constant uptime of Melf's Minute Meteors.

+### Install Enhanced Scripts for Summoned Celestials (BETA)

+This provides enhanced ai scripts for summoned celestials such as Planetar, Fallen Planetar, Deva, and Fallen Deva.
+Overall, the scripts allows the player to be more hands off with summoned celestials, and they will act intelligently in targeting enemy players.
+Hostile summoned celestials will also act more intelligently when attacking your party if you find yourselves facing off in battle.
+Like the other scripts listed above, this script will cast pre-buff spells when the "D" key is pressed.
+Spell Revisions also rewrote their spellbooks, and the scripts will accomodate these changes.
+I am still refining these scripts through playtesting, so keeping it in more of a BETA state, but they are fully playable.

 ### Restore Vanilla Belm and Kundane

 Requires Item Revisions - Offers the vanilla, non-IR(R) versions of Belm and Kundane which include the full 1 APR increase for both items.